-Brooklyn artist Fernando Mastrangelo has used cement to create a range of furniture with subtle patterns and pastel colours.
-Fade drums make part of the Fade series forms part of Mastrangelo’s MMaterial collection of sculptural furniture.
+Fernando Mastrangelo has used cement to create a range of furniture with subtle patterns and pastel colours.
+Fade drums are part of the Fade series, included in Mastrangelo’s MMaterial collection of sculptural furniture.
 It includes a desk and a series of drum-shaped stools, all created using the same production technique.

 Price on request